Top 10 Cancer Fighting Supplements: Evidence Based Literature Review (2025)

 spices magnifies their effects.
 (Healthline)

-5. Magnesium and Cancer
+5. Magnesium and Molecular Hydrogen

-Colorectal Cancer
+Magnesium and Colorectal Cancer

 An analysis of the prospective, Swedish Mammography Cohort (JAMA 2005), evaluated 61,433 women aged 40 to 75 without a history of cancer for a mean follow-up of 14.8 years.
 The highest quintile of magnesium intake was associated with a significantly lower risk of CRC compared with the lowest quintile.
 This benefit was observed for both colon and rectal cancers.